-- I. If the strategy involves random scattered piles throughout the harvest area - o Height of piles must not exceed 2 meters - o Base diameter of piles must be no greater than 3 meters - o Distance between piles must be no less than 25 meters - o Distance from block edge must be no less than 25 meters - II.
-If the strategy involves random scattered piles made up of chip residue from chipping operations throughout the harvest area - o Height of piles must not exceed 2 meters - o Base diameter of piles must be no greater than 3 meters - O Distance between piles must be no less than 15 meters - o Distance from block edge must be no less than 25 meters - III.
-If the strategy involves piling of debris at roadside - o Piles can only be left along roads scheduled for reclamation and abandonment following the completion of reforestation (ie. Scarification, Planting) - o Piles must be compacted to a maximum of 2 meters in height, 3 meters in width,

-12 meters in length and perpendicular to the road

-- o A group of piles may consist of a maximum of 5 piles with a spacing of 6 meters of slash free area between each pile within the group - Pile groups must be separated by a 50 meter slash free spacing
+- I. If the strategy involves random scattered piles throughout the harvest area, the following standards apply: - Height of piles must not exceed 2 metres - Base diameter of piles must be no greater than 3 metres - Distance between piles must be no less than 25 metres - Distance from block edge must be no less than 25 metres - II.
+If the strategy involves random scattered piles made up of chip residue from chipping operations throughout the harvest area, the following apply: - Height of piles must not exceed 2 metres - Base diameter of piles must be no greater than 3 metres - Distance between piles must be no less than 15 metres - Distance from block edge must be no less than 25 metres - III.
+If the strategy involves piling of debris at roadside, piles must meet the following standards: - Piles can only be left along roads scheduled for reclamation and abandonment following the completion of reforestation (i.e. scarification, planting) - Piles must be compacted to a maximum of 2 metres in height, 3 metres in width, 12 metres in length and perpendicular to the road - A group of piles may consist of a maximum of 5 piles with a spacing of 6 metres of slash free area between each pile within the group - Pile groups must be separated by a 50 metre slash free spacing